-Pituitary Tumor Risk Factors
+Pituitary Tumor: Risk Factors

-Other rare inherited and noninherited genetic problems can also increase the risk of pituitary tumors.
+Other rare inherited and noninherited genetic problems can also raise the risk of pituitary tumors.
 Changes in the gene AIP can also be a risk factor.
-AIP can be inherited from a parent or can occur during a person's lifetime.
-In rare cases, pituitary tumors seem to run in some families without a known genetic syndrome.
+These changes can be passed down from a parent.
+Or they can occur at some point during your life.

 Pituitary tumor screening